How smart is your AI model, really?

 How AI IQ estimates model intelligence

-2. We map each benchmark score to an implied IQ based on informed assessments of its difficulty
+2. We map each benchmark score to an implied IQ using calibrated difficulty curves

 AI Models by EQ